grouparoo/app-example-snowflake-salesforce/README.md

 # Snowflake to Salesforce app example

+_An example project for using Grouparoo to connect Snowflake to Salesforce._

 This project shows and example how to use [Grouparoo](https://www.grouparoo.com/) to integrate a [Snowflake](https://www.snowflake.com/) data warehouse with [Salesforce](https://www.salesforce.com).

 With this setup, when user and purchase data changes is Snowflake, it will be automatically synced to Salesforce.
 It is set up to make Contacts and Campaigns, but could be configured to populate any other Salesforce Objects.